Field research: Conducting field research

 The quality of results obtained from field research depends on the data gathered in the field.
-The data in turn, depend upon the field worker, his or her level of involvement, and ability to see and visualize things that other individuals visiting the area of study may fail to notice.
+The data in turn, depend upon the field worker, their level of involvement, and ability to see and visualize things that other individuals visiting the area of study may fail to notice.
 The more open researchers are to new ideas, concepts, and things which they may not have seen in their own culture, the better will be the absorption of those ideas.
 Better grasping of such material means a better understanding of the forces of culture operating in the area and the ways they modify the lives of the people under study.
 Social scientists (i.e. anthropologists, social psychologists, etc.) have always been taught to be free from ethnocentrism (i.e. the belief in the superiority of one's own ethnic group), when conducting any type of field research.
+Further, the researcher's cultural capital aids in the data collection process.

 When humans themselves are the subject of study, protocols must be devised to reduce the risk of observer bias and the acquisition of too theoretical or idealized explanations of the workings of a culture.
 Participant observation, data collection, and survey research are examples of field research methods, in contrast to what is often called experimental or lab research.